jfehre/IoT-LoRa-Ultrasonic/README.md

 ### 1.1 The Things Network
 1. If you aren't already registered, [set up a The Things Network account](https://account.thethingsnetwork.org/register)
 2. Create a new Application in TTN [Applications Console](https://console.thethingsnetwork.org/applications)
-3. Add a new device for your new TTN application and select **OTAA Activation Method**
+3. Create a new end device and set following parameters:
+    * Frequencyplan -> depends on your location
+    * LoRaWAN version -> For this TTGO ESP32 it depends on the version set in the [Arduino-LMIC](https://github.com/mcci-catena/arduino-lmic) library.
+Default is MAC V1.0.3
+    * Other parameters can be generated
 4. In your Application select **Payload Formats** and set it to `Cayenne LPP`
-5. For the integration with [OpenSenseMap](https://opensensemap.org/), select **Integrations** in your Application and create a new **HTTP Integration**
+5. For the integration with [OpenSenseMap](https://opensensemap.org/), select **Integrations** in your Application and create a new **Custom webhook**
-6. Choose a unique 'Process ID' and set 'Access Key' to `default key`.
-For the 'URL' use `https://ttn.opensensemap.org/v1.1` as the endpoint and choose `POST` as the 'Method' .
-The remaining fields can be left out ([See here](https://osem.books.sensebox.de/de/ttn_integration.html)).
+6. Choose a unique 'Webhook ID' and use JSON as the 'Webhook format'.
+The 'Base URL' should be `https://ttn.opensensemap.org/v3`.
+It is important to enable 'Uplink message'.
+The remaining fields can be left out ([See here](https://forum.sensebox.de/t/cayenne-ttnv2-3-nach-osem-functioniert-nicht/1215/7)).

 ### 1.2 OpenSenseMap
 1. If you aren't already registered, [set up a OpenSenseMap account](https://opensensemap.org/register)